 Challeng e number Detail of challenge 1 Social, emotional and mental health Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many pupils.
 These challenges particularly affect disadvantaged pupils, including their attainment.
 2 Attendance Our attendance data over the last 3 years indicates that attendance among disadvantaged pupils has been between 4 - 5% lower than for non-disadvantaged pupils.
-Approx 42% of disadvantaged pupils have been 'persistently absent' compared to 18% of their peers during that period.
+Disadvantage children are often less punctual and many regularly miss out on the start of the day.
+In 2022-23 45.2% of disadvantaged pupils were persistently absent' compared to 8% of their peers during that period.
+In 23-24 this was reduced to 14.8%, which is still above their peers (5.9%), but below national.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
 3 Parental engagement Our records and experience shows us that families of our disadvantaged children are less likely to be involved in the school life of their children.
 Home issues affect engagement with learning and the general wellbeing of the children.
 Often the wider family need support to ensure success for children attending school.
 4 Gaps in reading, writing and maths Internal and external (where available) assessments indicate that maths attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
 On entry to Reception class in the last 3 years, between 60% and 100% of our disadvantaged pupils arrive below age-related expectations compared to 10 - 30% of other pupils.
 This gap remains steady to the end of KS2.
+Of all pupils on the PP register in 23-24, one third joined the school at a different point than the start of Reception.
 5 Speech, language and communication Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.